Project Controls vs Project Management: Who Owns the Decision System?

 PMs Filling the Gap

 Where controls functions are weak or underdeveloped, project managers often step in.
 They assume responsibility for forecasts, risk registers, or cost models.
 While this may keep a project moving, it also undermines assurance.
 The PM becomes both decision-maker and checker, eroding independence.
-On large-scale asset programs, this lack of segregation of duties creates a material governance risk.
+On large-scale asset projects, this lack of segregation of duties creates a material governance risk.

 The Separation